bionetslab/digest/README.md

                         Output directory.
 [Default=./]
   -dg {jaccard,overlap}, --distance_measure {jaccard,overlap}
                         Distance measure.
 [Default=jaccard]
+  -s SIGNIFICANCE_CONTRIBUTION, --significance_contribution SIGNIFICANCE_CONTRIBUTION
-  -e, --enriched        Set flag, if only enriched attributes of the reference should be used.
+                        Set flag, if additionally each significance contribution of each input id should be calculated.
+[Be aware this will take #ids * runtime of one run] -e, --enriched        Set flag, if only enriched attributes of the reference should be used.
   -c RUNS, --runs RUNS  Number of runs with random target values for p-value calculation.
   -b {complete,term-pres,network}, --background_model {complete,term-pres,network}